oxyzox/ddosY/README.md

 # 💣 ddosY - DDoS Attack Tool 🚀

-**ddoY** is a customizable tool designed for simulating DDoS (Distributed Denial of Service) attacks.
+**ddosY** is a customizable tool designed for simulating DDoS (Distributed Denial of Service) attacks.
 It allows you to send HTTP requests to a target server with options like fake IPs, attack limits, and multi-threading for high-speed attacks.

 ⚠️ **WARNING:** This tool is for educational purposes only.
 Unauthorized DDoS attacks are illegal and unethical.
 Use it responsibly.